-When we did our review of GraniteStone cookware, we realized that there is a LOT of confusion and misinformation out there about stoneware cookware.
+When we did our review of GraniteStone cookware, we realized that there's a lot of confusing information about stoneware cookware.
 Most "stoneware cookware" that comes up in a Google or Amazon search is actually aluminum cookware with a nonstick PTFE (Teflon®) coating.
-The coating may contain stone particles, or may have "stone" or "rock" in the name.
-But it is a far cry from the safe, healthy stoneware cookware that's been around for hundreds of years.
+These pans are a far cry from the safe, healthy stoneware cookware that's been around for hundreds of years.

 Here, we define ALL the types of stoneware cookware so you can know exactly what to shop for and what you're getting.
 Read on to get all the gritty details about stoneware cookware.